lupyuen/pinephone-nuttx-usb/README.md

     EHCI USB EHCI Initialized
     ```

-The above values look OK.
+The above values look OK for PinePhone.

 # "ls" crashes when USB Hub Support is enabled